AnonKDD1269/ADFN/README.md

-# Code Implementation for [KDD2025 Submitted] ADFN : Automatic Differential Functional Network
+# [KDD2025 Submitted] ADFN : Automatic Differential Functional Network
+Code Implementation.

 ADFN is a framework designed to transform black-box neural network models into transparent, white-box representations without compromising performance.
 This repository contains the implementation of the method described in the paper "Automatic Differentiable Functional Networks (ADFN)," which is currently under review at KDD 2025.